flatiron/blacksmith/articles/basic/file-system/how-to-store-local-config-data/article.md

-# How to store local configuration data in Node.js

 Storing your Node.js application's configuration data is quite simple - every object in JavaScript can be easily rendered as [JSON](/what-is-json), which in turn is just string data that can be sent or saved any way you'd like.
 The simplest way to do this involves the built-in `JSON.parse()` and `JSON.stringify()` methods.